Skip to main content

 Infrastructure and availability

-Production workloads run on reputable cloud infrastructure with redundancy across availability zones where architected, automated scaling, and documented disaster recovery procedures.
+Production workloads run on reputable cloud infrastructure with redundancy across availability zones, automated scaling, and documented disaster-recovery procedures.
 Backups are encrypted, tested on a defined cadence, and stored separately from primary systems to mitigate ransomware and accidental deletion risks.

-Network segmentation limits lateral movement; firewalls and web application protections are deployed at perimeter and application layers as appropriate.
+Network segmentation limits lateral movement; firewalls and web application protections are deployed at perimeter and application layers.
+Administrator interfaces are additionally isolated on a separate hostname with restricted network access.

 Incident response

-Report suspected incidents to contact@fastclinic.xyzwith subject "Security Incident" and include available timestamps, identifiers, and indicators of compromise.
+Report suspected incidents to contact@fastclinic.xyz with subject "Security Incident" and include available timestamps, identifiers, and indicators of compromise.
+We run a quarterly tabletop exercise against the runbook; lessons from each exercise are folded into the runbook and our threat model.

 Vulnerability management

 We perform regular vulnerability scanning, dependency review, and patch management.
 Critical security patches are prioritised according to severity, exploitability, and exposure.
-We operate a coordinated disclosure process for external researchers and customers who identify vulnerabilities in our products.
+We operate a coordinated disclosure process for external researchers and customers who identify vulnerabilities in our products (see Responsible disclosure).

 Vendor and subprocessor risk

 Subprocessors with access to personal data or material security functions undergo security and privacy due diligence, including review of SOC 2 reports, ISO certifications, or equivalent evidence where available.
-Contracts impose confidentiality, breach notification, and assistance obligations consistent with NDPA 2023 and our data processing agreement template.
+Contracts impose confidentiality, breach-notification, and assistance obligations consistent with NDPA 2023 and our data-processing agreement template.
+A named list of principal subprocessors is published in our Privacy Policy; enterprise customers receive the full list and thirty (30) days' notice of material changes.

-As a Nigerian company incorporated under the Companies and Allied Matters Act 2020 (CAMA 2020), we maintain corporate records and governance practices required for regulatory and contractual transparency.
+As a Nigerian company incorporated under CAMA 2020, we maintain corporate records and governance practices required for regulatory and contractual transparency.
+Our accounting, auditor, and director filings are lodged with the Corporate Affairs Commission as required.

 Customer responsibilities

-Security is shared: you are responsible for user provisioning and deprovisioning, password policies, endpoint security on devices used to access the Services, secure API key storage, and configuration of integrations.
-Misconfiguration or compromised customer credentials remain leading causes of unauthorised access; we strongly recommend multi-factor authentication for all administrative accounts.
+Security is shared.
+You are responsible for user provisioning and deprovisioning, rotation of shared secrets, endpoint security on devices used to access the Services, secure API-key storage, and configuration of integrations.
+Misconfiguration or compromised customer credentials remain leading causes of unauthorised access; we strongly recommend enrolling a phishing-resistant factor on every administrative account and requiring it for clinical tools.